-What has developed remarkably over the last 5 years is the increased number of organised rallies available for cruisers travelling around the world.
+What has developed remarkably over the last 7 years is the increased number of organised rallies available for cruisers traveling around the world.
 There are a lot of reasons to get involved in these rallies, but in a nutshell they usually provide benefits, security and support.
 They are a mechanism for finding friends and like-minded people.
 The participants of the rally usually get together a few weeks before, they run seminars which are very informative on relevant issues such as weather, safety, radio, boat repair, navigation, etc. The manufacturers and suppliers often get involved in the rallies and are competing for the best reviews and references.
 The big boat manufacturers such as Beneteau, Lagoon, Bavaria, Jeanneau, Catalina can often be present as well as well as product suppliers in electronics, safety, sails, spar and rigging.
 They are there selling as well as checking boats for free, often completing repairs for no charge.
 This is a very unique and valuable experience.
 Rallies are great fun for families, they have children’s groups and organised children’s skeds/meetings amongst the fleet on passage and usually have organised parties on departure and arrival – great for meeting old friends and making new ones.

 The most successful and original Rally is the ARC rally out of Europe which travels from the Canary Islands to the Caribbean every year in November/December, and is definitely one to put on your itinerary.
 There are over 250 boats participating every year in this event (usually about 20-30 Australian boats) and there would be probably double that if they had the space.
 The ARC also runs World rallies that circumnavigate the globe but often on quite a tight schedule and not suitable for those with lots of time and in particular not suitable for the smaller average cruising boats, below 45ft.